compas-dev/compas_fab/docs/examples/04_collision_objects.rst

 =================================================

 The following script attaches a collision mesh to the robot's end-effector.
-Collision objects can attached to any of the robot's links.
+Collision objects can be attached to any of the robot's links.

 .. code-block:: python